Iiji/anlp/wordle/wordle-meta-v1.md

 Letters at the correct position: ??I??
 Letters at unknown position: letter S appears in the word 1 times, among positions 1, 2, 5.
 Letters that do not appear in the word: A, R, E.
 This is the result of your last guess: [image].
-Please response and make your 3rd guess.
+Please make your 3rd guess.

 # response
 My last guess is: doits, whose letters are D, O, I, T, S.
-The color for each letter is: Gray, Gray, Green, Gray, Green.
+The color for each letter is: Gray, Yellow, Green, Gray, Green.
-From the colors of letters, we know that: the 3rd letter is I; the 5th letter is S; letter D does not appear in the word; letter O does not appear in the word; letter T does not appear in the word.
+From the colors of letters, we know that: the 3rd letter is I; the 5th letter is S; letter O appears in the word but not at the 2nd position; letter D does not appear in the word; letter T does not appear in the word.

 Based on the guess history, we can summarize the information below:
 Letters at the correct position: ??I?S
-Letters at unknown position: .
+Letters at unknown position: letter O appears in the word 1 times, among positions 1, 4.
-Letters that do not appear in the word: A, R, E, D, O, T.
+Letters that do not appear in the word: A, R, E, D, T.

 Now, I need to make the 3rd guess.
 Considering the current situation, my next guess would be "glims".
 GUESS: glims